 Sometimes the best recipes are the simplest and these kebabs prove that to be true.

-- 1/2 cup soy sauce
+- ½ cup soy sauce

-- 3/4 cup olive oil
+- ¾ cup olive oil

-- 4 garlic cloves, minced
+- 4 cloves garlic, minced

-- 3/4 teaspoon pepper
+- ¾ teaspoon pepper

 - 2 pounds steak tips or sirloin steak/roast, poked all over with a fork and cut into 1 1/2-inch chunks